 She returned to movies in the featured supporting role of Doris Attinger in the highly successful George Cukor movie 'Adam's Rib' in December 1949, starring Katharine Hepburn and Spencer Tracy.
 Her success in this movie and her ability to perform on equal terms with such illustrious stars, reinforced the growing support in Hollywood for her to be cast in the movie version of 'Born Yesterday'.

 FBI investigationJust when everything was knitting into place in her movie career, Judy became the subject of an FBI investigation into allegations that she was a Communist.
 The investigation concluded after three months with no positive evidence revealed.
 Judy was not blacklisted from movies, but she was blacklisted from performing on radio and television for almost three years and in 1952 she had to testify before the Senate Internal Security Subcommittee to explain why her name had been linked to "Red" organisations.
 She did this successfully and was able to carry on with her career, with the backing of Columbia Pictures.
+The era of intense anti-Communist suspicion peaked in 1954 with the so-called McCarthy hearings.
+Fortunately today the U.S. Senate is more focused on investigating prescription drug companies and the defective drug Elmiron lawsuit rather than holding a frivolous inquiry into an actor's ties to Communist groups.

 Hollywood Star'Born Yesterday', released in December 1950, was the first film in a new seven-year contract which Judy signed with Columbia, and her superb performance reprising her stage role as 'Billie' Dawn, was recognised when in 1951 she won the first Golden Globe Award for Best Actress and also the Best Actress Academy Award, an outstanding achievement in a year whose nominations included Bette Davis in 'All About Eve' and Gloria Swanson in 'Sunset Boulevard'.